-Noteworthy accomplishments from the 2016 campaign include extending BU's run of qualifying for every Big 12 Championship event (20) since joining the league in 1996, winning 10 or more (10) games in league play for the first time since 2013, taking two of three from No. 10 TCU for the program's first Big 12 series win over the Horned Frogs, hitting 30 or more home runs as a team for the first time since 2012, continuing BU's streak of finishing with a .500 record or better at Baylor Ballpark in every season in the park (18 seasons since 1999), extending the Bears' streak of having 20 or more wins (24) in a season to 45 (since 1972) and posting the program's first five-game winning streak since 2013.
+Noteworthy accomplishments from the 2016 campaign include extending BU's run of qualifying for every Big 12 Championship event (20, now 21 after 2017) since joining the league in 1996, winning 10 or more (10) games in league play for the first time since 2013, taking two of three from No. 10 TCU for the program's first Big 12 series win over the Horned Frogs, hitting 30 or more home runs as a team for the first time since 2012, continuing BU's streak of finishing with a .500 record or better at Baylor Ballpark in every season in the park (18 seasons since 1999, now 19 after 2017), extending the Bears' streak of having 20 or more wins (24) in a season to 45 (since 1972, now at 46 after 2017) and posting the program's first five-game winning streak since 2013.

 Among honors under Rodriguez, the Bears had 10 or more (11) Academic All-Big 12 selections for the fifth straight season, multiple (6) All-Big 12 selections for the 20th straight season (every year as a league member) and their first ABCA All-Region selection (RHP Troy Montemayor, first team) since 2012.